Content:

 How Long Does TRT Take to Work?

 Each patient responds to TRT differently.
 Some feel better in weeks, while others take months.
 The symptoms of testosterone deficiency resolve on different timelines.
 The key is to understand we’re running a marathon, not a sprint.
+It is a process not an event.
 Expect to feel the benefits of TRT over months and years, not days or weeks.
 If a patient has been suffering from testosterone deficiency for years, it isn’t reasonable to expect an overnight fix.
 In addition to this, lifestyle factors like nutrition, exercise, sleep, and stress play an important role in the speed with which the benefits of TRT are experienced.

 What is a Good Starting Dose for TRT?

 There is no such thing.
 We don’t take a cookie-cutter/one-size-fits-all approach to treating our patients.
-Our treatment protocols are personalized for every individual based on their symptoms and lab results, and adjusted when necessary based on follow-up observations.
+Our treatments are personalized for every individual based on their symptoms/signs and lab results, and adjusted when necessary based on follow-up observations.

 The Best Way to Take Testosterone

 At Tier 1 health and wellness Dr. Nichols utilizes two methods of delivery.
 Patients are given the option of utilizing injectable testosterone or a trans scrotal cream.
-There are other methods of delivery but Dr. Nichols has not found them as efficacious as the injections or trans scrotal cream in his clinical experience and personal experience.
-Over the years, we’ve treated hundreds of men using testosterone therapy.
-Dr. Keith Nichols is on TRT himself and has tried every possible delivery system.
+There are other methods of delivery but Dr. Nichols has not found them as efficacious as the injections or trans scrotal cream in his clinical experience and personal experience. .
+Dr. Nichols is on TRT himself for hypognadism (pre treatment level of 254 ng/dl) and has tried every possible delivery system.

 Dr. Nichols states there is no single method of delivery that everyone likes.
 The majority of men on injections will like it but there will be a certain percentage that do not.
 The same holds true for the trans scrotal cream.
 If one method of delivery doesn’t work or the patient is not pleased then he can simply switch to the other mechanism of delivery.
 The most important factor no matter what delivery system is utilized is to maintain stable optimal levels and avoid significant peaks and troughs.
 Dr. Nichols discusses each method of delivery along with the pros and cons of each and the patient can then decide which method best fits their lifestyle.